2011 Postgraduate Certificate in Learning and Teaching (Distinction), University of Glamorgan.

 Select Conference Presentations

-‘Tomb Sweet Tomb: Transmediality, narrative and fandom at Disney’s Haunted Mansion’, Paper to be presented at Locating Imagination: Popular Culture, Tourism, and Belonging, Erasmus University Rotterdam, April 2017.
+‘Tomb Sweet Tomb: Transmediality, narrative and fandom at Disney’s Haunted Mansion’, Locating Imagination: Popular Culture, Tourism, and Belonging, Erasmus University Rotterdam, April 2017.

 ‘Immortal fandom?; The post-object afterlives of Joss Whedon’s television shows’.
 Keynote presentation, 7th Biennial Slayage Conference on the Whedonverses Kingston University, UK, July 2016.